 How to Calculate Your Social Media Budget?

 As reported by the CMO Survey, the percentage of the total budget for marketing spent on social media was about 12% in 2018.
-According to their expectations, it’s about to rise by the end of 2022.
-For 89%.
+According to their expectations, it will rise by the end of 2022 by 89%.
 How is that compared to your business?
 How big should your budget for social networks be?

-Spending large amounts of money is not necessarily equate to success, although wasting your advertising dollars on your social can be quickly done.
+Spending large amounts of money does not necessarily equate to success, although wasting your advertising dollars on your social media can be quickly done.
 According to the research of the Business Development Bank of Canada, a rule of thumb is that B2B companies should spend around 2-5% of their revenue on social media marketing.
 On the other hand, B2C companies should set aside between 5-10%.
 When you define your goals you will get a much clearer picture of how much money you should invest in advertising.

 Importance of Calculating Social Media ROI